A minimalist two-level foundation for constructive mathematics: The quotient model

 Moreover, for every morphism { $f:(A,=_{A})\rightarrow (B,=_{B})$} in { \cq } given by { $f(x)\in B\ [x\in A]$} then $\mathcal{P}_q (f)$ is the substitution functor, i.e. { $\mathcal{P}_q (f) (\, P(y)\, )\, \equiv\, P(f(x)) $} for any proposition { $P(y)\ prop\ [y\in B]$} (recall that ${\mathcal P}_q$ is contravariant). \end{definition}

-\begin{lemma} ${\mathcal{P}_q}$ is an indexed category satisfying comprehension. \end{lemma} {\bf Proof.} To describe the comprehension adjunction, we consider the Grothendieck completion { $ Gr(\mathcal{P}_q)$} of $\mathcal{P}_q$ (see \cite{jacobbook} for its definition) and the functor { $T:\cq\rightarrow Gr(\mathcal{P}_q)$ } defined as follows: { }
+\begin{lemma} ${\mathcal{P}_q}$ is an indexed category satisfying the universal property of comprehension. \end{lemma} {\bf Proof.} To describe the universal property of comprehension, we consider the Grothendieck completion { $ Gr(\mathcal{P}_q)$} of $\mathcal{P}_q$ (see \cite{jacobbook} for its definition) and the functor { $T:\cq\rightarrow Gr(\mathcal{P}_q)$ } defined as follows: { }